anastasia2777/my-to-do-app/README.md

 3. Install dependencies
 4. Create a .env file in the root directory
 5. Apply migrations
-6. Run the development server:confetti_ball
+6. Run the development server :confetti_ball